hidecode221b/Radia/readme_mac_python.md

 # How to make/build the radia on python3.9.5/macOS11.6

 This is a note to build radia on python/macOS.
 When python is updated, you can make a new so in the following procedure.
 I tested radia.so with python version 3.9.5, but you can build it in the same way.
+You can also see [YouTube Video](https://youtu.be/mbbfCD5LF5c).

 1. Download code in zip and unzip it.
 1. Open terminal and `make all` in the radia-master directory.
 If you have previous build, delete them first with password.